 \subsubsection{Sub-stages}

-\modelname adopts a fundamentally different SFT sub-stage arrangement from Moshi \cite{moshi}.
-We first introduce a semi-duplex transition stage, \textit{Fine-tuning-1}, which is designed to combine the TTS- and ASR-alignment capabilities learned during post-training.
+For SFT, we first introduce a semi-duplex transition stage, \textit{Fine-tuning-1}, which integrates the TTS and ASR capabilities learned during post-training.
 The token streams are organized as follows:

 \paratitle{ASR-Response-TTS Style.} As illustrated in Figure \ref{fig:train_data_org} (middle), utterances are arranged in a semi-duplex manner.
 The model first processes the entire user instruction and immediately transcribes it into ASR tokens in the monologue channel.
 This span begins with a special \texttt{<asr>} token and terminates with an \texttt{<answer>} token.
 During the ASR phase, the speaking channel remains silent.
-Once the \texttt{<answer>} token is reached, the model generates a textual response, and with a delay of 2 steps, produces the corresponding speech output (a TTS rendering of the response) on the speaking channel.
+Once the \texttt{<answer>} token is reached, the model generates a textual response, and, with a delay of 2 steps, produces the corresponding speech output (a TTS rendering of the response) on the speaking channel.
 Following Moshi, a 1-step offset is maintained between the semantic channel and the seven acoustic channels.

-This format effectively combines the TTS-style and ASR-style training signals from Stage-1, embedding both capabilities into each dialog instance and facilitating smooth transfer between post-training and SFT.
+This style of data effectively combines the TTS-style and ASR-style training signals from Stage-1, embedding both capabilities into each dialog instance and facilitating smooth transfer between post-training and SFT.

-After this transitional stage, we proceed to the final \textit{Fine-tuning-2}, which uses the same dialog transcripts but reorganized to hide the ASR supervision:
+After this transitional stage, we proceed to the final stage, \textit{Fine-tuning-2}, which uses the same dialog transcripts but reorganizes the textual and/or audio tokens:

 \paratitle{Response-TTS Style.} As shown in Figure \ref{fig:train_data_org} (top right), we remove the ASR text from the semi-duplex ASR-Response-TTS format, retaining only the response monologue.
 In this setting, the model is required to infer the user’s intent directly from audio input and generate the appropriate textual and spoken responses.
-After this stage, \modelname achieves response latency equivalent to Moshi, while maintaining strong language modeling performance.
+After this stage, \modelname achieves a response latency equivalent to Moshi, while maintaining strong language modeling performance.